MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 While there was a near peace’s agreement, both the two sides tried to arrive with the best results.

 Curiously while the South African propaganda claimed that was not their intention to take Cuito, the massive use of their best equipment and men seem a bit contradictory, as their incredible, repetitive and failed effort to take the Cuban-Angolan positions.
 During the battle the defenders where 1,500 Cubans and 10000 Angolans while the South African were 4000 and the 8000 UNITA.
 Others number increase at 7000-9000 South African, 10000 of UNITA, 2000-5000 Cubans and 20000-18000 Angolans, other speak also of 40000 Cubans, Angolans and other African allied together.
+Official Cuban sources claim the presence of 40000 Cubans, 30000 Angolans and 3000 Namibians of the SWAPO.

 There is still a lot of confusion about these numbers because the armies received reinforcements and there were many movements of troops.